 Our food culture includes basics like our ‘fall back’ recipes; these are generally the 5-10 dishes that we cook during a busy week because we know how to make them and usually have the ingredients at hand.
 Our comfort foods and food rituals (like pizza on a Friday night for some people) are also part of our food culture.
 Changing our food culture takes significant effort, however, creating a new food culture based around healthy eating is one of the most beneficial things you can do for your health.

 2. I have a lot of people telling me I’m eating healthily and exercising everyday and still can’t lose weight.
-What factors do you think they need to look at?
+What factors do you think they need to explore?

 Tania: Once people have managed to develop a new food culture and have a healthy diet they generally achieve a healthy body weight; however, there are several hidden causes of weight retention that may cause significant problems, even when diet and exercise are perfect.
 Unfortunately, it is never as simple as calories in balanced with energy expended and I feel that this approach to weight management can be soul destroying for some people who have genuine reasons for weight retention.
 Here’s my short list of the most common blocks to weight loss.

 - Leaky gut (an overgrowth of normal gut bacteria) or low-grade bacterial or parasitic gut infection (which is quite common) can cause a world of weight loss problems.

 - Genetic predisposition is also important.
 I use DNA testing in clinic to help develop individualised diets for people based on their genetic profile.